Roland09/PathPaintTool/README.md

 ## **Path Paint Tool**

-Path Paint Tool is a free and Open Source extension for the Unity Terrain Tools.
+The Path Paint Tool is a free and Open Source extension for the Unity Terrain Tools.
 It is a Path Painter which allows you to modify the Unity terrain in order to creat paths.

 ## Requirements